-Migraine causes attacks of headaches, often with feeling sick or vomiting.
-Treatment options include: avoiding possible triggers, painkillers, anti-inflammatory painkillers, antisickness medicines, and triptan medicines.
+Migraine causes attacks (episodes) of headaches, often with feeling sick (nausea) or being sick (vomiting).
+Treatment options include avoiding possible triggers, painkillers, anti-inflammatory painkillers, anti-sickness medicines, and triptan medicines.
 A medicine to prevent migraine attacks is an option if the attacks are frequent or severe.

 What is migraine?

-Migraine is a condition that causes episodes (attacks) of headaches.
-Other symptoms such as feeling sick (nausea) or vomiting are also common.
+Migraine is a condition that causes attacks (episodes) of headaches.
+Other symptoms such as feeling sick (nausea) or being sick (vomiting) are also common.
 Between migraine attacks, the symptoms go completely.

 Who gets migraine?

 Migraine is common.
-About 1 in 4 women, and about 1 in 12 men, develop migraine at some point in their life.
+About 1 in 4 women and about 1 in 12 men develop migraine at some point in their lives.
 It most commonly first starts in childhood or as a young adult.
 Some people have frequent attacks - sometimes several a week.
 Others have attacks only now and then.
 Some people may go for years between attacks.
 In some people, the migraine attacks stop in later adult life.
-However, in some cases the attacks persist throughout life.
+However, in some cases the attacks continue (persist) throughout life.

 What are the types and symptoms of migraine?